-My research focuses broadly on the history of medicine in the circumpolar world.
-I am particularly interested in exploring how biomedicine has operated both as a tool for biopolitical colonial governance and as a resource for Indigenous self-determination in the Far North.
-In tracking these histories, my work sheds light on the ways that contemporary interactions between biomedical researchers and Indigenous communities are shaped by their historical antecedents.
+My work focuses broadly on the history of biomedicine in the circumpolar world.
+My research considers how biomedicine can operate both as a source of colonial power and as a site from which Indigenous peoples can articulate their demands for self-determination.
+In exploring this history, my work sheds light on the ways that contemporary interactions between biomedical researchers and Indigenous communities are shaped by their historical antecedents.

 My research and teaching interests cut across Indigenous Studies, Science and Technology Studies, medical anthropology, and the history of the human sciences.
 At present, I hold positions both as a Lecturer in the History of Science and Medicine at Yale University and as a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellow at the University of Toronto.

 I completed my PhD in History with a concentration in the History of Science and Medicine at Yale University in 2018.
 Before beginning my doctorate, I earned an MA in the History of Medicine and a BA in History from McGill University.
 You can learn more my writing here and view my full CV here.

 I was born in Vancouver and raised in Nanaimo, British Columbia.
 In my non-academic life, I sometimes practice judo and Brazilian jiu jitsu and can often be found in or around the ocean.